zeljkoobrenovic/grounded-architecture/_posts/2022-03-11-governance.markdown

 IT architecture plays a vital role in bringing governance principles to life through practical, everyday practices that drive business success with technology.

-The best governance frameworks are like **living systems**; they evolve as the organization grows and its environment changes.
+The best governance frameworks behave like **living systems**.
+They evolve as the organization grows and as its environment changes.
 For governance to work, it needs to be:

 - **Adaptable**—able to adjust as needs evolve.
 - **Collaborative**—bringing together different voices and perspectives.
 - **Strategic**—finding the right balance between immediate needs and long-term goals.

-When it comes to IT architecture, it should support governance models that can deal with the complexity and diversity of today's organizations.
-A one-size-fits-all approach typically doesn't cut it.
-That's why I'm a fan of a **hybrid governance model**—a mix of different strategies tailored to specific situations.
+In modern organizations, a one-size-fits-all model is rarely effective.
+That is why I prefer a **hybrid governance model**: different governance styles applied to different situations.

 This model uses three types of influence: